STOWouters/HIB/README.md

 ## .. love it!
 If you liked the game, you can decide to install the game into your computer.
+A `Makefile` is provided, so building and installing the executable should be as easy as 3.14.

+> In the future, a Cabal setup script will be provided instead of a Makefile -
+> thus a more Haskell-way to install the Haskell love.

 ### Building
-A `Makefile` is provided, so building the executable should be as easy as 3.14:

 ```sh
 $ make
 ```